piisa/pii-transform/doc/api.md

 # Provided APIs

-This package provides three different Python APIs, one local to the package and two for end-to-end processing.
+This package provides four different Python APIs, one local to the package and three for end-to-end processing.

 ## Transform API